Authored by the expert who managed and guided the team behind the Luxembourg Property Pack

 How do I confirm there are no liens in Luxembourg City right now?

-The standard way to confirm there are no liens on a property in Luxembourg City is to have your notary check the hypothèque registry, which records all mortgages and privileges registered against the property.
+The standard way to confirm there are no liens in Luxembourg City is to have the notary obtain and review the mortgage register position before completion.

 How do I check zoning and permitted use in Luxembourg City right now?